John Arpin

 John Francis Oscar Arpin (3 December 1936 – 8 November 2007) was a Canadian composer, recording artist and entertainer, best known for his work as a virtuoso ragtime pianist.

 Born in Port McNicoll, Ontario Arpin studied piano at The Royal Conservatory of Music, earning his ARCT diploma in 1953.
 He also studied at the Faculty of Music, University of Toronto.

-Arpin performed and toured widely.
-He died 8 November 2007 in Toronto, Ontario.
+Arpin performed frequently and toured widely during his musical career, which spanned more than four decades.
+He continued to perform until shortly before his death.
+He died of cancer on 8 November 2007 in Toronto, Ontario.

 Recording career

 Arpin recorded more than sixty albums, mostly of ragtime, but also played Broadway music, pop music, and classical music.

 In 2002, he recorded seven CDs of piano solo music on the April Avenue record label.
 These albums consisted of favorite Broadway themes and familiar pop tunes.
-While just two compilations are still available in CD format, most of the other tracks can still be found on iTunes.
-Here is a complete list: